WU SOFTBALL STAFF/COACHES

 Meg went on to become director of the Mass Galaxy ASA Program from 2007-2012 where she was charged overseeing the program in addition to applying her knowledge of the recruitment process.
 Her rapport built over the years with the college coaching ranks has allowed her to assist players at St. Peter Marian, where her children attended, and make it easy for players and their families to navigate the recruitment process.
 A talent and skill set she is excited to bring to Worcester Union.

-Meg also sits on the City of Worcester Parks and Recreation Commission in addition to the 365Z Kindness Foundation Board.
+Meg also sat on the City of Worcester Parks and Recreation Commission for 6 years, in addition to the 365Z Kindness Foundation Board.
 In 2017, Meg was the recipient of the Key to the City of Worcester for her community service work.

 Mel Melkonian, graduate of Saint Peter Marian and Clark University, has strong roots in Worcester.
 Growing up in Worcester, Mel played for Schwartz Little League and played ASA with Mass Intensity Softball for 4 years.
 She went on to play 3 sports in high school and both softball and field hockey at Clark University.
 She was a standout athlete at Clark.
 At the beginning of her college career, she was named NEWMAC Rookie of the Year for both Field Hockey and Softball.
 She went on to lead the NCAA (all divisions) in points per game (4.17) and goals per game (1.78).
 With 115 career goals, Mel holds the record at Clark for goals in a season (32) and points in a season (75).
 She was also a three-time All-American for field hockey and a one time All-American for softball throughout her college career.
 She played infield and outfield for Clark and led her team in stolen bases, triples, and second in homeruns.
 She also held the second highest batting average.
 These accolades got her a spot as a “Face in the Crowd” in Sports Illustrated in 2010.

 Mel graduated from Clark with her MBA.
 She found a passion for health and fitness and went on to become a teacher.
 She will be starting her third year teaching Health and Physical Education at Worcester Technical High School in August.
-This fall will mark her 6th season as Field Hockey coach at Tech.
-Last year, she lead the young 7 year program to their first district appearance.
+She had coached 6 seasons as Field Hockey coach at Tech.
+Two years ago, she lead the young 7 year program to their first district appearance.
 Mel is also a Director and Head Coach of Worcester County United Field Hockey Academy.
-She has also coached Varsity Softball at Notre Dame Academy for the past 3 years.
+She has also coached Varsity Softball at Notre Dame Academy for 3 years.

 Samantha has worked up through the ranks at Joe Schwartz Little League culminating her last season in 2007 with a trip to the Senior Girls Regional Tournament.
 She was the District 4 MVP of the East Regional Tournament.